Counselors For Children Of Divorce: Mental Health Family Therapy

 Validation and empathy

-Parents can offer their children validation and empathy, but a child may be more receptive to a therapist at first.
+Parents can offer their children validation and empathy, but a child may be more receptive to a counselor at first.
 They might internalize their parents' actions and feel less open to conversation with them.
-A child therapist can remind your child that their emotions are valid and make sense.
+A child counselor can remind your child that their emotions are valid and make sense.
 In addition, they can offer empathy by agreeing with the child that what they're experiencing is complex and can take time to cope with.

 Studies show that parental acceptance of a child's unwanted emotions is linked with the child having a more significant awareness of their emotions in the future.
 For example, a child who is validated and given labels for their emotions by an authority figure may feel more comfortable coming to a parent and discussing their emotions when they need support.